The Problem With Silver Fillings

-Tooth-colored fillings, also called composite, mercury-free, and white fillings, are fillings made from non-metallic materials.
+Tooth-colored fillings, also called composite fillings, mercury-free fillings, and white fillings, are fillings made from non-metallic materials.
 Tooth-colored fillings are usually made from a mix of high-quality resin, porcelain, and ground quartz.
 Just like silver and gold fillings, tooth-colored fillings are used to repair cracks, holes, and other forms of tooth decay in existing teeth.
 However, the composite resin material in these dental restorations has made them an increasingly popular option.

 The Tooth-Colored Filling Process

-Once you and your dentist have both decided that a tooth-colored filling is right for you, we’ll clean your mouth and apply a local anesthetic to the soft tissues around the affected tooth.
+Once you and Dr. Nishime have both decided a tooth-colored filling is right for you, we’ll clean your mouth and apply a local anesthetic to the soft tissues around the affected tooth.
 The anesthetic will help ensure you don’t feel any pain during the procedure.
-We can also apply your sedative of choice at this time and make sure your sedative is working alongside your anesthetic.
-Once we’re sure you’re comfortable, your dentist will remove any damaged or decayed tooth material to make room for the filling.
+We can also apply your sedative of choice and ensure your sedative is working alongside your anesthetic.
+Once we’re sure you’re comfortable, Dr. Nishime will remove any damaged or decayed tooth material to make room for the filling.

 Applying Your Tooth-Colored Fillings

 To install your composite fillings, your dentist will apply the resin in layers, hardening each layer as he goes with a handheld blue light.
-In some cases, Dr. Nishime may recommend applying a crown to the tooth afterwards, to further protect and reinforce it.
-Once your dentist is finished, you’ll be free to enjoy your beautifully restored smile.
+In some cases, Dr. Nishime may recommend applying a dental crown to the tooth afterward, to further protect and reinforce it.
+Once your Honolulu, HI dentist is finished, you’ll be free to enjoy your beautifully restored smile.

 Frequently Asked Questions

 Tooth-colored fillings can last 10 to 15 years before they need to be replaced.
-The longevity of your fillings will depend on you maintaining regular oral hygiene and keeping up with your bi-annual dental exams with your dentist at Advanced Restorative Dentistry.
+The longevity of your fillings will depend on you maintaining regular oral hygiene and keeping up with your bi-annual dental exams with your dentist.

 Enjoy A Beautiful & Healthy Smile With Tooth-Colored Fillings